rhitajyotim411/student_management/README.md

-# Student Management API
+# Student Management REST API

-This is a simple API to get, save, and delete student records.
-The project highlights the basics of building an API using the Spring Framework in Java and uses PostgreSQL as the database.
+This is a simple REST API to get, save, and delete student records.
+The project highlights the basics of building a REST API using the Spring Framework in Java and uses PostgreSQL as the database.

 ## Features
 - Retrieve student details